 The cross-section of the torus is elliptical.
 However, the downward vertical elliptical radius of the bottom half of the cross-section is only two-thirds that of the upward vertical radius of the top half.
 In other words, the bottom half of the dwelling appears to be a slightly squashed version of the top half.

 The dwelling comprises two shells: an inner shell and an outer shell.
 A view of the outer shell can be seen on the left.
-It comprises 12 torroidal segments: 6 short interspersed with 6 long.
-The short ones are opaque.
-The long ones are transparent.
-The lengths (or subtended angles) of the long and short segments are in the Golden Ratio (~1·6180339887).
+It comprises 12 toroidal segments: 6 short ones interspersed with 6 long.
+The short segments are opaque.
+The long segments are transparent.
+The lengths (or subtended angles) of the long and the short segments are in the Golden Ratio (~1·618).
 The 12 segments mate together to form the completely smooth outer toroidal surface of the dwelling.

 The dwelling's inner shell is made up of 6 toroidal segments.
 A view of the inner shell with the outer shell removed is shown on the right.
-Each segment has semi-ellipsoidal end caps.
-The end caps of each adjacent pair of segments merge to create an elliptical opening.
+Each segment has semi ellipsoidal end caps.
+The end caps of each connected pair of segments merge to create an elliptical opening.
 This forms a doorway between each pair of adjoining segments.
 The inner shell is smaller than the outer shell such that there is a half-metre gap between the two skins.